 Why can't I use a regular surgical mask?

-A regular surgical mask will not protect a person from inhaling the very small droplets associated with TB or other airborne-transmitted diseases.
+A regular surgical mask will not protect a person from inhaling the very small droplets associated with TB or other airborne-transmitted disease transmission.

-Below are some facts about screening for TB infection:
+Below are some facts about BAYADA screening for TB infection: